universal-ctags/ctags/docs/man/ctags-client-tools.7.rst

 	  !_TAG_FIELD_DESCRIPTION!{language-name}	{field-name}	/description/

-	If your tool relies on some fields, refer to the pseudo-tags of this kind.
+	If your tool relies on some fields, refer to the pseudo-tags of this type.
 A tool can reject a tags file that doesn't include expected fields, and raise an error in an early stage of processing.